vincentfusco/tt06_555/README.md

 ![Schematic](./docs/timer_core_schematic.PNG)

 Note: The transistor-level-implementation of my 555 circuit is different than what is actually inside of a 555 Timer.
-See section, "History" for schematics of the original.
+See [History](#history) for schematics of the original.

 Comparator: